VeronikaRuliskova/help/docs/two-way-communication.md

 ---
-title: Two-way SMS
+title: Two-way communication
-sidebar_label: Two-way SMS
+sidebar_label: Two-way communication
 ---

 ## Can I communicate directly with a customer?